gadget-inc/ggt/README.md

 npx ggt@latest dev ~/gadget/example --app=example
 ```

-While "ggt dev" is running, `~/gadget/example` will synchronized with your application's filesystem in Gadget's cloud.
+While `ggt dev` is running, `~/gadget/example` will synchronized with your application's filesystem in Gadget's cloud.
 Any file changes you make locally will be immediately reflected by your application's API and actions if you re-run them.

 ## Usage